 Are TAFE certificates acceptable?

-No, positions offered by the program require a minimum of a Bachelor degree in the field specified in the position description.
+No, positions offered by the Graduate Program require a minimum of a Bachelor’s degree in the field specified in the position description.

 Can I complete my degree and work for the Graduate Program?

-You must have completed your undergraduate degree prior to the commencement date of the program.
+You must have completed your undergraduate degree prior to the commencement date of the Graduate Program.